pavelcherepan/gisterical/readme.md

 ```
 python gisterical.py --sort <sorting_flags> -o <output_folder> --distance 50
 ```

+Any photos missing geolocation information will be assigned to an "Unknown" city and "Unknown" country.

 ## Find images
 The tool can additionally be used to locate images by country or nearest city.
 In this case